All Saints, Antigua and Barbuda: History

+Five years following emancipation, in 1839, a chapel was constructed on Osborne's pasture.
+Because it was constructed close to the boundary of multiple parishes bearing saints' names, this chapel was given the name "All Saints".

 The village of All Saints was established around 1840.
-At first, All Saints was called Free-Centre Village.
-The village was also formerly known as Hymans Village before it was named All Saints.
-All Saints village was established shortly after the village chapel was constructed as sugar workers started to leave the estates and homes started to rise close to the chapel.
-The crossroads, the village's most central point, was where the church was built.
-St. John's Parish lies to the north-west, St. Peter's to the north-east, and St. Paul's to the south and south-east.
+At first, All Saints was called Free-Centre Village and later Hyman's Village.
+All Saints was established shortly after the village chapel was constructed, as sugar workers started to leave the estates and move close to the chapel.
+The church was located at the village's central crossroad.
+The parish of Saint John lies to the north-west, Saint Peter to the north-east, and St. Paul to the south and south-east.
 The crossroads developed into the village's social, commercial, and cultural center.
-The school, police and fire stations, community medical clinic, post office, rum shops, retail and hardware stores, daycare, Village Community Council building, multiple churches, gas station, bakery, food stands, etc. are just a few of the many businesses, artesian trades, and vital services that have called it home for decades.
+Several governmental and business institutions have been located here for decades.

 There was a village council in All Saints beginning in the 1940s.
 The plan to establish a village council was approved by the Legislative Council on May 15, 1946, after it was published in the Gazette on April 11, 1946.
-This village council is currently inactive.
+This village council has been inactive since the 1950s.
 The official boundaries of All Saints were established by the village council rules, which also granted the village a constitution.
 There were eight members of the village council: six were chosen by the village's residents, and two were appointed by the governor general.
 A bylaw could be made by the village council with cabinet approval.

 The village received piped water and electricity in the early 1960s.
 Regular live music events took place in the Community Council building.
 Due to the village's strategic location on the island, expanding services and activities, and increased population, All Saints saw a rise in both its significance and size.

 Demographics

-All Saints has eleven enumeration districts.

-Saint John Parish

-This portion of the village mostly aligns with the major division of All Saints Northwest.
-As of 2011, there are 1,180 people living in this area of the village, or roughly 34% of the village's total population.
-The majority of people living in this area are of African descent, 96.07%.
-The birthplaces of 66.78% of the population were Antigua and Barbuda, followed by 14.03% in Guyana, 6.27% in Jamaica, 3.46% in Dominica, 2.71% in the US, 1.03% in St. Lucia, and the remaining percentages in a number of other nations.